 Drinking plenty of water can help keep your muscles and organs hydrated.
-This will prevent them from becoming dehydrated, leading to health problems such as headaches or muscle cramps.
+This will prevent them from dehydrating, leading to health problems such as headaches or muscle cramps.
 Dehydration has been linked with heart disease and diabetes.

 Water also helps the body regulate its temperature, maintain blood pressure levels, flush out toxins through urination, and aid digestion by moving food along the digestive tract.
 It is essential for a healthy immune system because it flushes away bacteria that may cause infections.

 The American Cancer Society recommends drinking eight glasses per day.
 The National Institutes of Health says adults need about 2 liters of fluid each day.
 However, you should drink more if you are exercising regularly.
 If you exercise vigorously for an hour three times a week, you should consume at least 3 1/2 liters of fluids during this time.
 You’ll get better results if you drink before, during, and after physical activity.

 Dehydration occurs when there isn’t enough fluid in the body.
 When this happens, cells lose their ability to function normally because they aren’t getting what they require from outside sources.
 As a result, these cells begin to die off.
 In addition, the brain becomes more sensitive to changes in its environment.

 For example, if someone has been sweating heavily or exercising intensely without taking sufficient breaks, they will likely become thirsty.
 However, if someone doesn’t have any fluids available, their thirst mechanism won’t be able to kick into gear.
 Therefore, they will not feel like sipping on anything even though they need to replenish lost fluids.